 This genetic screening may or may not find a known genetic risk factor.
 A negative result does not rule out the chance you have the known genetic change in the family.
 However, you can still use this test to have other cancer genes screened.
 If you or a family member have had previous genetic testing that found a risk factor in one of the genes, a clinical genetic counselor can help coordinate testing specifically for the known genetic change.

 A negative result from this genetic screening indicates that no risk-increasing changes were identified in the genes tested.
-This does not guarantee that you will never develop cancer.
-It is important to consider that even in the absence of obvious genetic risk factors, each person in the general population is at a baseline risk of developing cancer.
+This does not mean that you will never develop cancer.
+It is important to know that even in the absence of genetic risk factors, everyone has a baseline risk of developing cancer (e.g. 1 in 8 women for breast cancer or 1 in 25 individuals for colon cancer).

-The Genetic Information Nondiscrimination Act of 2008 (GINA) protects individuals from having their genetic information used against them when obtaining employment or health insurance.
+The Genetic Information Nondiscrimination Act of 2008 (GINA) protects individuals from having their genetic information used against them when obtaining employment or health insurance at companies with at least 15 employees.
 Protected genetic information includes family history, participation in genetic testing or counseling, and specific genetic test results.
-However, it is important to note that this protection does not apply to other types of insurance, including life insurance and long-term care policies.
+However, it is important to note that this protection does NOT apply to other types of insurance, including life insurance and long-term care policies.
+A life insurance company CAN ask whether you have had genetic testing and may deny coverage or increase premiums if you have a genetic risk factor for cancer.
+They can also increase premiums based on other factors like cholesterol levels, family history of disease, and other factors protected by GINA for employment decisions.

 Your sample will be stored at Kailos Genetics if any of it remains.
-Your data, which consists of the sequence of 32 genes, is also stored at Kailos Genetics.
-While your genome—all of your DNA put together—is unique to you, the sequence information from just a small number of genes would not likely be unique to you so, it would not be used to identify you.
+Your data, which consists of the sequence of 33 genes, is also stored at Kailos Genetics.
+While your genome—all of your DNA put together—is unique to you, the sequence information from just a small number of genes would not likely be unique to you and, it would not be used to identify you.
 As a clinical laboratory, Kailos Genetics is not authorized to release your sample, data, or test results or report to anyone other than you or your doctor.
-As a partner, HudsonAlpha Institute for Biotechnology has access to the basic demographic information for each participant along with a result of positive or negative and the gene involved in positive tests.
-This information cannot identify you.
-There are no names, birthdays, and/or addresses.
+As a partner, HudsonAlpha Institute for Biotechnology has access to the demographic information for each participant along with a result of positive or negative and the genetic change involved in positive tests.
+HudsonAlpha does not have access to identifying information such as names, birthdates, and/or addresses.

 Cancer is Scary